Over the past few weeks,

 Slice potatoes in half, lengthwise.

-Remove from oven and serve with creamy blue cheese salad dressing or dressing of your choice.
+Serve with creamy blue cheese salad dressing or dressing of your choice.

 Healthy Note: Insoluble fiber from bran helps to keep things moving through the digestive tract.